iodepo/odis-arch/book/content.md

 ## Web architecture approach

-OIH is focused on leveraging the web architecture as the foundation for this approach.
+ODIS is focused on leveraging the web architecture as the foundation for this approach.
 There are several key reasons for this vs approaches like OAI-PMH or others.